ibm-cloud-docs/EventStreams/satellite_getting_started.md

 4. Provision an {{site.data.keyword.messagehub}} service instance in your account, and a service cluster in your {{site.data.keyword.satelliteshort}} location.

-5. Create the block storage and assignment for the {{site.data.keyword.messagehub}} service cluster that was provisioned.
+5. Create the block storage assignment for the {{site.data.keyword.messagehub}} service cluster that was provisioned.
 {{site.data.keyword.messagehub}} will use the block storage for the retention of your message data.

     The storage capacity cannot be scaled up for the initial release of {{site.data.keyword.satellitelong_notm}} plan for {{site.data.keyword.messagehub}}.